thechutrain/rc-coffee-chats/README.md

 touch data/development.db
 ```

-Once you've installed all the packages, copied the local environment file, and created the developmebt database, you can run the tests to verify everything works:
+Once you've installed all the packages, copied the local environment file, and created the development database, you can run the tests to verify everything works:

 ```
 npm test